tigerabrodi/sockets-remix-thread-prototype/README.md

 ### Data (User, Comment, Reaction)

-Since our data is quite relational & structured, and considering today's ways of scaling SQL databases (i.e. Vitess), we can go with a SQL database.
+Since our data is quite relational & structured, and considering today's ways of scaling SQL databases (i.e. Vitess), a SQL database fits our scenario.

 Data modelling in an image: